Buy And Hold Vs. Rotational Strategy: May 2020 Update

 The third step after one sells is to decide what to do with the proceeds of the sale.
 I call this one's "default position", which is the place money sits while it is waiting to be invested in individual stocks.
 It is often assumed that a cash equivalent is the default position, but I actually prefer to stay invested unless it is clear we are headed into a recession in the very near future.
 Up until the end of February, I did not think a recession or serious economic slowdown was imminent, but at the end of February, I did determine that a recession was imminent.
 So, since the beginning of March, we have been holding cash instead of the defensive ETFs I usually hold late in the economic cycle (more on this in the next section).

-So, we identified a quality business, sold the stock because it was expensive, and put our money in either a 50/50 mix of SPLV/XMLV or SPLV/RSP, and then, at the end of February, moved that money to cash.
+So, we identified a quality business, sold the stock because it was expensive, and put our money in either a 50/50 mix of SPLV/XMLV or SPLV/RSP, and then at the end of February, moved that money to cash.
 The next step is rotating back into the target stock and gaining free shares.
 For the simple mixed approach, there are two ways we go about buying back the original stock.
 The first way is to rotate back in whenever a 20-25% free share gain presents itself.
 And the second way is to rotate back in whenever the expected 10-year forward CAGR expectation reaches 8% for the stock in question, which I consider the long-term market average and "fair value."
 I'm going to use a mix of both ways in this series as a way to demonstrate how they work, and the benefits and drawbacks of each approach.

 "Recession Mode"